Characters: The Suite Life of Zack and Cody

 - Right for the Wrong Reasons: She stopped believing Justin Russo from Wizards of Waverly Place was a doctor when he failed to offer medical help despite it not being the kind of doctor he was pretending to be.

-- Spoiled Brat / Spoiled Sweet: She used to be the latter trope, until the absence of her father among other things changed her.
+- Spoiled Brat: She used to be Spoiled Sweet, until the absence of her father among other things changed her.

 - Tomboy and Girly Girl: Girly Girl to Bailey's Tomboy.